kornysietsma/digital-garden-sample/content/wiki/about.md

 * Css for other screen sizes - see above
 * Most things don't work for asciidoc
 * probably going to kill asciidoc - if you have no asciidoc pages, gatsby throws an error!
-* Wiki linking and page linking more cleanly
+* Wiki linking and page linking more cleanly?
 * Distinguish wiki pages from blog pages, both in frontmatter and in the UI (probably show wiki pages matching a q)